Friday, August 1, 2025

 Buckaroo* had an interview at the hospital today.
 For this volunteer position, he bought a brand new button-down shirt, and helped himself to one of Marty's ties and dress shoes.
 Starting next Tuesday, he'll be working in the ER two days a week helping with patient intake.
 He's doing this in preparation for his EMT program which starts in the fall.
 He'll be going to the University of Arkansas (Hope campus--30 miles from home).

-This is on top of is "real" job at Lowes--which he more or less hates but it pays well.
+This is on top of his "real" job at Lowes--which he more or less hates but it pays well.
 At Lowe's he works in the garden department.
 It is typical that I will get a call at least twice a week while he's working asking something about plants.
 "Mom, I have a customer here who wants to know about potting soil." or "What's the best fertilizer you recommend for tomatoes?"
 Lowes would like Buck to work full time.
 Buck's bound and determined to pass EMT school so he can get away from Lowes.

 He's got such a great reputation in town for being industrious, that past week, Bob who owns the local quilt shop needed help setting up shelves and asked Buck to come over and take care of it.
 Sometimes Tessa the Realtor has odd jobs for him, like would he sit open a building going up for auction in a questionable part of town for a few hours?
 Or is Buck willing to clean out some big debris at a vacant home and take it all over to the dump?